Connecting Stochastic Optimal Control and Reinforcement Learning: Examples: 1-dimensional double well potential

-For the chosen environment the corresponding HJB equation \eqref{eq: hjb} is 1-dimensional and therefore we can compute reference solutions for the optimal control by a finite difference method.
-We call this reference control HJB policy.
-The construction of our environment is motivated by finding the optimal policy with the intention to minimize the variance of the original importance sampling estimator \eqref{eq: is estimator}.
-However, we do not put the focus on the performance of such variance reduction, since it suffices to measure how near the approximated policy is from the optimal solution.
-To do so, we keep track of an $L^2$ type error of our deterministic policy approximations along the trajectories.
-Precisely, we define the empirical $L^2$ error between an ensemble of sampled trajectories with arbitrary deterministic policy and the HJB policy by
+For the chosen environment the corresponding HJB equation \eqref{eq: hjb} is 1-dimensional and therefore we can compute reference solutions for optimal control by a finite difference method.
+We call this reference control the HJB policy.
+The construction of our environment is motivated by finding the optimal policy with the intention of minimising the variance of the original importance sampling estimator \eqref{eq: is estimator}.
+However, we do not focus on the performance of such variance reduction as it is sufficient to measure how close the approximated policy is to the optimal solution.
+To do this we track a $L^2$-type error of our deterministic policy approximations along the trajectories.
+Specifically, we define the empirical $L^2$ error along an ensemble of sampled trajectories with an arbitrary deterministic policy $\mu$ by

 where $K_\text{test}$ is the test batch size and the superscript $(k)$ denotes the index of each trajectory.
-This quantity tells us how close the policy $\mu$ is to the reference policy $\mu_\text{HJB}$ along each episode of the ensemble.
-For all experiments the test batch size is chosen to be $K_\text{test}=10^3$.
-Moreover, for each experiment we keep track of the value of the returns for each episode as the number of time steps used until the episode terminates.
+This quantity tells us how close the policy $\mu$ is to the reference policy $\mu_\text{HJB}$ along the trajectories of the ensemble.
+For all experiments, the test batch size is chosen to be ${K_\text{test}=10^3}$.

-For approximating the optimal policy and the q-value function we use \textit{feed-forward neural networks}.
-They essentially consist of compositions of affine-linear maps and nonlinear activation functions which exhibit remarkable approximation properties also in high dimensions.
-Let $d_\text{in}, d_\text{out} \in \mathbb{N}$ be the input and the output dimensions of the network $\varphi_\theta: \mathbb{R}^{d_\text{in}} \rightarrow \mathbb{R}^{d_\text{out}}$, the feed-forward network is defined in the following recursive fashion
+To approximate the optimal policy and the Q-value function we use \textit{feed-forward neural networks}.
+These are essentially compositions of affine-linear maps and nonlinear activation functions which show remarkable approximation properties even in high dimensions.
+Let $d_\text{in}, d_\text{out} \in \mathbb{N}^+$ be the input and output dimensions of the feed-forward network $\varphi_\theta: \mathbb{R}^{d_\text{in}} \rightarrow \mathbb{R}^{d_\text{out}}$ which is defined recursively as follows